 MidCoast Water has a comprehensive testing regime to ensure that water quality meets the required standards.

 We use standards set out in the Australian Drinking Water Guidelines, which are based on drinking water guidelines developed by the World Health Organisation.
 We also cooperate with the NSW Department of Health in our management of water quality.
 Testing is carried out regularly at water supply sources such as rivers and weirs, storage areas such as dams and reservoirs and from customers' garden taps.

 This testing regime helps to build up a history of water quality and identify any problems within the system.
 Common tests include E. coli and total coliforms bacteria, pH, temperature, colour, turbidity, fluoride, chlorine, aluminium, iron, manganese, disinfection byproducts and hardness.

 Water quality testing

-Water quality results in the table below contain a summary of water testing undertaken at customers' taps during the last 12 months.
-These results are updated quarterly.
+Water quality results in the table below contain a summary of water testing undertaken at customers' taps during the last three months.

 Water Quality Parameter